What (the hell) is ETRM?

 What business problems do you solve?

-Like everything in the IT world, problems evolve with time.
-When I started working at ROITI, the main problem our clients used to face was how to get all their raw data into a single ETRM application.
-Many used to use multiple systems, and not all used to have working and stable interfaces between them, nor with trading exchanges.
-Six years later, this has somewhat been achieved, and now the problem is what to do with that data and how to use and analyse it profitably.
+Six years later, this has somewhat been achieved, and now the problem is what to do with that data and how to use and analyze it profitably.
 We try to solve specific client problems depending on their maturity level, including integrations with other core systems, automation of tasks, reporting, cost-cutting, etc. In general, trying to make their lives a bit easier.
 And of course, in between that, I try to teach the others from the team “a thing or two”.

 What is the tech stack you use and are there any peculiarities?

-The main difference here is that you cannot google your way around these ETRM systems, so learning is only by the try-fail-succeed experience or by the call-a-friend option.
+The main difference here is that you cannot google your way around these systems, so learning is only by the try-fail-succeed experience or by the call-a-friend option.

 Who is the “right” kind of person for such a role?